JenniferMack/tunnelbear-helper/README.md

 ## File renaming

-The file names for the configuration files are not command line friendly.
+The file names of the configuration files are not command line friendly.
 They are excessively long and contain spaces.
 Doing this step will save a lot of troubleshooting time.

 The rename command is included in the default Arch installation.
 First, remove the `TunnelBear ` prefix.